Ahmedniz1/Project-Palbot/readme.md

 Pal Breed: https://www.rockpapershotgun.com/palworld-breeding-combos

 ## Embeddings
 For the embeddings, I used the **all-MiniLM-L6-v2** model for creating embeddings.
-I used **chromadb** and stored the embeddings locally on my drive.
+For storing the embeddings, I used **chromadb** and stored the embeddings locally on my drive.

 ## Query Response

 I have used the **openAI 3.5 turbo instruct** model to generate answer from the most similar embeddings.

+## UI
+I've used streamlit for a very simple UI.